Last verified: 5 days ago

 Found in

-Amazing Grass Super Greens The Original, 310 Organic Vanilla Shake, Sunfood Supergreens & Protein and 1 more
+310 Organic Vanilla Shake, Amazing Grass Super Greens The Original, 310 Chocolate Icing Shake and 1 more

 What the Science Says

-Alfalfa is a flowering legume plant that has been used in traditional medicine for centuries.
-It is naturally rich in vitamins K, C, and several B vitamins, along with minerals like calcium, magnesium, and iron, as well as plant compounds called saponins and phytoestrogens.
-Most of its health associations — including supporting cholesterol levels, blood sugar balance, and general nutritional status — come from traditional use and limited preliminary research rather than well-designed human clinical trials.
+Organic alfalfa is a flowering legume plant whose leaves, sprouts, and seeds are used as a dietary supplement.
+It is naturally rich in vitamins K, C, and several B vitamins, along with minerals like calcium, magnesium, and iron, as well as plant compounds called phytoestrogens and saponins.
+Traditionally, it has been used to support digestion, cholesterol balance, and general nutritional status, though no clinical dose or timeframe has been established from the studies available.

 What It Doesn't Do

-Not proven to detox your body.
+Not proven to detox your body — your liver and kidneys do that.
 No solid evidence it boosts energy or athletic performance.
-Won't meaningfully treat any disease or medical condition.
+Won't meaningfully replace a balanced diet.
+Not a proven treatment for any disease.
 The 'superfood' label is mostly marketing.
-No clinical proof it promotes weight loss.

 Evidence-Based Benefits